 By 15 weeks, your baby’s cognitive development must have taken place to an extent and his brain will continue to develop.
 Around this time, your bundle of happiness will appreciate your efforts of playing peek-a-boo or making funny faces.
 He might show his appreciation by smiling at you or through his giggles.
 He may also understand that peek-a-boo won’t really make you disappear and that you are trying to entertain him (well, maybe not this but he will get the gist of the game.).
-If you are playing with his toy and manage to cover it using a blanket, he will understand that lifting the blanket will reveal the toy.
-If you have been calling your baby with a simple nickname for all this while, he might even start responding to it.
+If you are playing with his toy and manage to cover it with a blanket, he will understand that lifting the blanket will reveal the toy.
+If you have a cute nickname for your baby, he might even start responding to it.
 No, he won’t talk but he may look in your direction when you call him by that name or simply make an innocent sound or babble.
-By hearing the different tones of your voice will also make him understand about your own emotional state.
-So when you say “no” firmly in a loud voice, they may not understand what it means but they will understand that you are not happy and then stop doing what they were about to.
-The sight is now able to process all the colours and the world will be even more beautiful than before.
+By hearing the different tones of your voice, he may get an idea of your emotional state.
+When you say “no” firmly in a loud voice, he may not understand what it means but he will understand that you are not happy and that he should stop doing whatever he was about to do.
+He will now be able to process all the colours and the world will be even more beautiful than before.

 [Also Read: 3 Months Old Baby Development]

 - Your baby might be able to use his body weight and shift it in such a way that he can roll to the side or flat on the tummy.
-Some babies might still need a little nudge, but this is a strong sign to keep your baby in sight at all times.
+Some babies might still need a little nudge, but they should be encouraged to keep going.

 - Your 15-week old baby may turn his head around to look at something interesting, to follow your movements, or to respond to a sound.
 His movement will be basically due to strong and developed neck muscles.